 Enabling Omni-bearing Selector (OBS) Mode suspends the automatic sequencing of waypoints in a GPS flight plan (GPS must be the selected navigation source), but retains the current "active-to" waypoint as the navigation reference even after passing the waypoint.
-'OBS' is annunciated to the lower right of the aircraft symbol when OBS Mode is selected (see Figure 2-33).
+OBS is annunciated to the lower right of the aircraft symbol when OBS Mode is selected.

-While OBS Mode is enabled, a course line is drawn through the "active-to" waypoint on the moving map.
+While OBS Mode is enabled, a course line is drawn through the Active-to waypoint on the moving map.
 If desired, the course to/from the waypoint can now be adjusted.
 When OBS Mode is disabled, the GPS flight plan returns to normal operation with automatic sequencing of waypoints, following the course set in OBS Mode.
 The flight path on the moving map retains the modified course line.

-Figure 2-33 Omni-bearing Selector (OBS) Mode
+Figure 2-31 Omni-bearing Selector (OBS) Mode